MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-using-sap-connector.md

 ### Add HTTP request trigger

 1. In the Azure portal, create a blank logic app, which opens the Logic App Designer.

 2. In the search box, enter "http request" as your filter.
-From the triggers list, select this trigger:
-**Request - When a HTTP request is received**
+From the triggers list, select this trigger: **When a HTTP request is received**

    ![Add HTTP Request trigger](./media/logic-apps-using-sap-connector/add-trigger.png)